-- Traffic from right has priority, but be aware.
+- Traffic from the right has priority, but be aware.
 There are some unclear traffic situations.
 In case of doubt; quietly wait.

-- At a T-junction the traffic on the dead end must give way to the other traffic.
+- At a T-junction, the traffic on the dead-end must give way to the other traffic.

 - Each roundabout has its own rules, which usually are not marked.
-On the roundabout traffic from right has priority.
+On the roundabout traffic from the right has priority.

-- On quiet roads the traffic lights are often ignored.
+- On quiet roads, the traffic lights are often ignored.
 Always check if the intersection is clear, even by green light.

-- On roads with two lanes you may overtake left as right.
+- On roads with two lanes, you may overtake left as right.

 - Park your car in lighted areas and never leave valuables in the vehicle behind.
 Car burglary is unfortunately a very common phenomenon.